Random vector functional link network: recent developments, applications, and future directions: Acknowledgement

 \section{Acknowledgement}

-This work was funded by the National Supercomputing Mission under DST and Miety, Govt. of India under Grant No. DST/NSM/R\&D\_HPC \_Appl/2021/03.29, as well as the Department of Science and Technology under Interdisciplinary Cyber Physical Systems (ICPS) Scheme grant no. DST/ICPS/CPS-Individual/2018/276.
+This work is supported by the National Supercomputing Mission under DST and Miety, Govt. of India under Grant No. DST/NSM/R\&D\_HPC \_Appl/2021/03.29, as well as the Department of Science and Technology under Interdisciplinary Cyber Physical Systems (ICPS) Scheme grant no. DST/ICPS/CPS-Individual/2018/276 and Mathematical Research Impact-Centric Support (MATRICS) scheme grant no. MTR/2021/000787.
 Mr. Ashwani kumar Malik acknowledges the financial support (File no - 09/1022 (0075)/2019-EMR-I) given as scholarship by Council of Scientific and Industrial Research (CSIR), New Delhi, India.
 We are grateful to IIT Indore for the facilities and support being provided.